code-distortion/backoff/README.md

 The polynomial backoff algorithm increases the waiting period in a polynomial manner.

-By default, the power to which the retry number is raised is 2, but you can change this.
+By default, the retry number is raised to the power of 2, but you can change this.

 `Logic: $delay = $initialDelay * pow($retryNumber, $power)`